In Cold Blood (film): Plot

-Told through flashback, ex-convicts Perry Smith and "Dick" Hickock meet in rural Kansas in the fall of 1959.
+Told through flashback, ex-convicts Perry Smith and Richard "Dick" Hickock meet in rural Kansas in late 1959.
 Together, they concoct a plan to invade the farm home of the wealthy Clutter family, as patriarch Herbert Clutter supposedly keeps a large supply of cash in a wall safe.

-The two criminals break into the home in the middle of the night but are unable to find any safe, as Herbert uses checks for his personal business and his farm operations.
-In order to leave no witnesses to their robbery attempt, Smith and Hickock kill Herbert by cutting his throat, and proceed to murder his wife, Bonnie, and their two teenage children, Nancy, 16, and Kenyon, 14, with a shotgun.
-Their bodies are discovered the next day, and a Finney County sheriff's and Kansas Bureau of Investigation (KBI) investigation is immediately launched, headed by detective Alvin Dewey.
+The two criminals break into the family home in the middle of the night but are unable to find any safe, as Herbert uses checks for both personal and farm transactions.
+In order to leave no witnesses to their failed robbery, Smith and Hickock murder the entire Clutter family, cutting Herbert's throat and shot gunning his wife Bonnie and children Nancy (16) and Kenyon (14).
+Their bodies are discovered the next day, and investigations by the Finney County Sheriff and Kansas Bureau of Investigation (KBI) are immediately launched.

-Based on a tip by a former cell mate of Hickock, the two men become the primary suspects for the Clutter murders.
-The fugitives elude law enforcement by heading to Florida, traveling southwest across the country, and eventually crossing the Mexican border.
-After two weeks in Mexico, the two return to the United States, and decide to travel to Las Vegas, Nevada, hoping to earn money in gambling winnings.
-Shortly after their arrival to Las Vegas, Smith and Hickock are arrested for driving a stolen car, violating parole, and passing bad checks.
+Based on a tip by Floyd Allen, a former cellmate of Hickock, the two men become the primary suspects for the crime.
+The pair elude law enforcement by heading to Florida, traveling southwest across the country, and eventually crossing into Mexico.
+After two weeks there they return to the United States broke, and head for Las Vegas, hoping to win money gambling.
+Shortly after their arrival, Smith and Hickock are arrested for driving a stolen car, violating parole and passing bad checks.

-The Las Vegas Police Department and the KBI later separately interrogate the two men about the Clutter murders.
-Both Smith and Hickock admit to passing bad checks, but both deny knowing anything about the murders.
-The KBI attempts to scare the men into confessing, claiming that they left a witness behind who can testify against them.
-The KBI interrogation, however, is slowed by Smith's refusal to provide answers.
-Next, the KBI confront the two with evidence, such as a bloody footprint matching the boots worn by Smith.
+The Las Vegas Police Department and the KBI later separately interrogate the two men about the Clutter case.
+Both Smith and Hickock admit to passing bad checks, but deny knowing anything about the murders.
+The KBI attempts to scare the men into confessing, claiming that they left a witness behind who can testify against them, but this attempt fails.
+Next, the KBI confront the two with evidence, such as photos of bloody footprints matching each of their footwear.
 Finally, Hickock relents, confessing that he was present, but that Smith carried out the murders.
 He begs for immunity from the death penalty.
-After Smith learns that Hickock has confessed, he recounts how it was in fact he, not Hickock, who wielded the knife and pulled the trigger in all four killings, but maintains that Hickock was present as an active accomplice.
+After Smith learns that Hickock has cracked, he confesses that he committed all four frenzied killings, but maintains that Hickock was present as an active accomplice.

-Both Smith and Hickock are charged with first-degree murder, found guilty on all counts, and each sentenced to death by hanging.
-After losing multiple appeals both men are hanged for their crimes with law enforcement officials and media representatives in attendance.
+Both Smith and Hickock are charged with first-degree murder, found guilty on all counts, and sentenced to hang.
+After losing multiple appeals stretching over five years, with two reaching the United States Supreme Court, both men are put to death in front of witnesses as prescribed by law.